Beyhan Sultan (daughter of Mustafa III): Lands and endowments

-Beyhan was a rich woman and received many mukata'as from her brother Selim III and her uncle Abdul Hamid.
-She was a wealthy princess, owned two palaces on the Bosphorus (Beşiktaş, Arnavutköy).
-She was also given the Old Çırağan Palace, one of the sites of the Lale Devri (Tulip period) entertainments, and Beyhan demolished the it with the approval of Selim III and began construction of a European-style palace in 1791.
+Beyhan was a wealthy princess and received many mukata'as from her brother Selim III and her uncle Abdul Hamid.
+She owned two palaces on the Bosphorus (Beşiktaş, Arnavutköy).
+She was also given the Old Çırağan Palace, one of the sites of the Lale Devri (Tulip period) entertainments, and Beyhan had it demolished with the approval of Selim III and began construction of a European-style palace on the site in 1791.
 The new palace was ready in 1795, just when his sister Hatice was busy building her seaside palace with the help of Melling, a European designer.
 She built twin palaces in Yeşillioğlu, giving the other to her sister Hatice.
 She received malikanes in the district of Andrusa, Kalamata, Fanar, Karitena and Londar on 1802.
 In 1796, she appointed Numan ağa, the voyvoda of these districts, to act as her agent (kethüda) to collect the cizye and 'avariz dues from her çiftliks.
 In 1802, she appointed Al-Hac Hasan ağa as her kethüda when Hüseyn ağa, a former voyvoda, was too oppressive.
 She also appears to have received the malikane of the island of Andros and Syros in 1789.

 In 1801, she had a fountain built in her name in the Kuruçeşme neighbourhood of Istanbul.
 In 1804, she built another fountain in her name on the banks of Akıntıburnu.
 In 1817, she repaired the Mesih Pasha Fountain located in the Hırka-i Şerif.
 She also built two fountains near her palaces during the reign of brother Selim.
 Beyhan Sultan built a school in the vicinity of Yeşilioğlu Palace, opposite of Hatice Sultan Palace in the memory of her mother.

 The Beyhan Sultan Fountain, which is one of the most beautiful works of the Ottoman art of its kind in the Turkish era, was completely dismantled, but it has not been revived until today, in case of street expansion.
 Although the Beyhan Sultan Fountain was created entirely under the influence of Western art, it was a monument that marked the location of a beach adorned this coast, apart from being a work that added beauty to the Bosphorus.